 Homemade Seasoning Salt

-This Homemade Seasoning Salt is the best seasoned salt blend to add to all of your favorite recipes!
+This Homemade Seasoning Salt is the best-flavored salt blend to add to all of your favorite recipes!
 Natural, frugal, quick & easy, it’s much healthier than using Lawry’s.
-Try in your favorite soups, casseroles and roasted veggie recipes!
+Try using it in your favorite Soups, Casseroles, and Roasted Potato recipes!

 - Prep Time: 5 minutes